 Children need quality sleep on a consistent basis to support their health and growth.
 Sleep is actually one of the most important factors in their overall development: intellectually, emotionally, and physically.
-Therefore, it’s crucial that kids get enough sleep – especially when their restless nights are keeping mom and data awake too.
-Follow these tips to help kids of all ages get the sleep they need:
+Therefore, it’s crucial that kids get enough sleep – especially when their restless nights are keeping mom and dad awake too.
+Follow these tips to help kids of all ages get the sleep they need.

 Know What’s Healthy